It's a truism that a ground-breaking work is often not as well known as its successors. Edgar Allen Poe's prototypical

 Sebastian Bach.

-The Illuminatus!
+In the same way The Illuminatus!
 Trilogy by Robert Shea and Robert Anton Wilson quoted Principia Discordia

 extensively--and people still thought the original work was non-existent.